assefamaru/cellosaurus-api/README.md

 ## Contributing

-You can offer suggestions, request new features, or report any erros by creating a [new](https://github.com/assefamaru/cellosaurus-api/issues/new) issue and assigning it an appropriate label.
+You can offer suggestions, request new features, or report any errors by creating a [new](https://github.com/assefamaru/cellosaurus-api/issues/new) issue and assigning it an appropriate label.

 ## License